GrumpyMeow/proxmox-tips/frigate-docker-lxc.md

 * https://unix.stackexchange.com/questions/119100/cannot-connect-to-any-localhost-connections

 # Hardware acceleration
 I'm able to get Hardware-acceleration on my AMD Ryzen 4800h system with the notes below.
+I have multiple LXC containers which share the Hardware-acceleration of my GPU.
+This is only possible with LXC containers, not with VMs.
 ```
 lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file
 lxc.cgroup2.devices.allow: c 226:128 rwm